 addition of MMTel media (e.g., audio & video) exposure capabilities is in the context of data channel (e.g. enhancing audio/video services with DC capabilities or enhancing DC services with audio/video services capabilities).

+NOTE 1 The term MMTEL media refers to media that is not sent through/ via a data channel.

 6.X.2 Description